 Since the pandemic started, I have noticed two big trends.

 First of all, there is a big shift underway for premium and luxury brands.
-E-commerce is playing an increasingly important role for these businesses because they typically do not offer an experience that is very compatible with online shopping.
+E-commerce is playing an increasingly important role for these businesses.
+They typically do not offer an experience that is very compatible with online shopping.

 Secondly, there is the increase in sales volumes that we have seen since March 2020.
 The existing logistics infrastructure was not ready to absorb such demand and the warehouses were not designed for it either.
-As a result, these businesses have had to either increase their capacity or adopt a “ship from store” approach, where the principle is quite simple: products are shipped directly from the store, and therefore, all stores are treated as warehouses.
+As a result, these businesses have had to either increase their capacity or adopt a “ship from store” approach.
+The principle is quite simple: products are shipped directly from the store, and therefore, all stores are treated as warehouses.

 This is an immense logistical challenge!
 How can you possibly offer a consistent level of service when one shop sends one part of an order, another shop sends another part, and the rest is sent from a central warehouse?